Complexities of International Business

 6) Cultural Differences

-The culture of the nation and the companies should have an international vision.
-The long-term perspective of companies should be to move wherever market opportunities are good.
+The culture of both the nation and companies should have an international vision.
+Companies should adopt a long-term perspective, being prepared to move wherever market opportunities are favorable.
 The inward-looking culture makes companies remain local.
 For example, unlike Korean companies who look for global markets Samsung, LG, and Indian company Hindustan Motor were inward looking.

 7) Market Competition in the Host Country